FAQ

 2. If coaching a sport, you must be certified for the sport (SO Forsyth can facility this) and attend a sports certification class.

 3. On-line classes, renewed every (3) years, must be completed.
 They are Protective Behavior, Concussion and Verified Volunteer.
-To learn more about coaching or volunteering – contact Volunteer Chairperson, Kelli Britt @ KABritt@forsythco.com or Sports Coordinators, Mark Keesee @ keesee@att.net or Wayne Hancock @ wayne.hancock@siemens.com
+To learn more about coaching or volunteering – contact Volunteer Chairperson, Tina Hillmer @ TAHillmer@Forsythco.com or Sports Coordinators, Mark Keesee @ Mark.Keesee@att.net or Wayne Hancock @ wayne.hancock@siemens.com

 What if I have more questions about the program?